Harry-Hopkinson/markdown-editor/README.md

 Follow these steps to get started with this template:

 1. Click the **[Use this template](https://github.com/cawa-93/vite-electron-builder/generate)** button (you must be logged in) or just clone this repo.
-2. If you want to use another package manager don't forget edit [`.github/workflows`](/.github/workflows) -- it uses `npm` by default.
+2. If you want to use another package manager don't forget edit [`.github/workflows`](/.github/workflows) -- it uses `yarn` by default.

 That's all you need. 😉

-**Note**: This template uses npm v7 feature — [**Installing Peer Dependencies Automatically**](https://github.com/npm/rfcs/blob/latest/implemented/0025-install-peer-deps.md).
+**Note**: This template uses yarn v7 feature — [**Installing Peer Dependencies Automatically**](https://github.com/yarn/rfcs/blob/latest/implemented/0025-install-peer-deps.md).
 If you are using a different package manager, you may need to install some peerDependencies manually.

 **Note**: Find more usefull forks [here](https://github.com/cawa-93/vite-electron-builder/discussions/categories/forks).